danielgaskell/scc/doc/syscall2.md

 ## Printers

 Cross-platform printer support is provided (in SymbOS 4.0 and up) by the system print daemon.
 There are two standard ways of sending a print job to the printer: directly via the print daemon, or via the PrintIt helper program.
+On CPC and MSX machines only, it is also possible to directly send data to the printer port, using functions found in `symbos/device.h`.

 ### Printing via the daemon